‘Tis’ the Season!’ Or is it?

 Think about what you really want the holidays to mean to you and your family.
 Then, you can let go of expectations based on the past and really enjoy your time together.
 And ultimately, isn’t that what the holidays are for?

 Loretta Holmes, M.A.
 CMHWC is the founder of Bella Coaching Services and is known for helping teens and women trample their anxiety without pills or lengthy coaching.
-Her immensely popular guide, Top 20 Killer Actions to Boost Your Self-Confidence has reached hundreds of humans since its inception in 2019.
+Her immensely popular guide, How to Boost Your Self Confidence in 10 Easy Steps has reached hundreds of humans since its inception in 2019.